- Around 1 in 6 older people experienced some form of abuse in the past year.

 In some countries, the health sector has taken a leading role in raising public concern about elder abuse, while in others the social welfare sector has taken the lead.

-WHO and partners collaborate to prevent elder abuse through initiatives that help to identify, quantify and respond to the problem, including:
+In line with the Global strategy WHO and partners collaborate to prevent elder abuse through initiatives that help to identify, quantify, and respond to the problem, including:

-- building evidence on the scope and types of elder abuse in different settings (to understanding the magnitude and nature of the problem at the global level);
+- building evidence on the scope and types of elder abuse in different settings (to understand the magnitude and nature of the problem at the global level), particularly in low- and middle-income countries from Southeast Asia, the Middle East, and Africa, for which there is little data;

-- developing guidance for Member States and all relevant sectors to prevent elder abuse and strengthen their responses to it;
+- collecting evidence and developing guidance for Member States and all relevant sectors to prevent elder abuse and strengthen their responses to it;

 - collaborating with international agencies and organizations to deter the problem globally.